ietf/authors.ietf.org/references-in-rfcxml.md

 ```

 ## Creating references to IANA registries and subregistries

-### Note on URLs for IANA registries and subregistries

-Based on guidance from IANA, URLs for IANA references must use the "short" version of the URL that doesn't include a file extension or a URI fragment.

-(For more information see IANA's [Guidance for RFC Authors](https://www.iana.org/help/protocol-registration))

-For example:

-This URL is correct: https://www.iana.org/assignments/xml-registry

-While this URL is incorrect: https://www.iana.org/assignments/xml-registry/xml-registry.xhtml

 ### Inserting a IANA reference using an xi:include
 For a registry:
 ```xml
 <xi:include href="https://bib.ietf.org/public/rfc/bibxml8/reference.IANA.xml-registry.xml"/>